-5. Ratio of Financing Costs to Net Revenue Stream
+6. Ratio of Financing Costs to Net Revenue Stream

-This is an indicator of affordability and highlights the revenue implications of existing and proposed capital expenditure by identifying the proportion of the revenue budget required to meet financing costs.
-The definition of financing costs is set out in the Prudential Code.
+This is an indicator of affordability and highlights the revenue implications of existing and proposed capital expenditure by identifying the proportion of the revenue budget required to meet financing costs, net of investment income.